CPD in Occupational Medicine: course details

 - give you a good foundation on which to build and extend your knowledge of occupational health in response to future changes and developments;

 - provide you with an understanding of the concept of work-related and occupational disease, including types of commonly reported diseases and their recognition, mechanisms and causes;

 - enable you to apply the concept of epidemiology to health surveillance, health assessment and health screening.

 The course is delivered through a blend of written materials in electronic format and interactive teaching material, supported by seminars and tutorials.

 We offer a taster of what we provide as part of our learning materials for our postgraduate course in Occupational Medicine.

 All materials are accessed solely online, primarily via the University Virtual Learning Environment, Blackboard.

 You will require regular access to a modern personal computer (Windows or Mac) with a stable internet connection.
 You should be confident in using the internet for web browsing and sending emails and also using word processing software, such as Microsoft Word.

 Please note: support is provided wherever possible for students experiencing technical issues via the University's IT Helpdesk.
 However, we cannot be held responsible for problems arising from students failing to ensure they have the minimum technical specification.

-The online materials provided are supplemented by additional resources such as seminars.
+The online materials provided are supplemented by additional resources such as seminars and tutorials.